 Smaller economies could not implement MMT without seeing negative repercussions on their own currency.
 Their deficits would have to be covered with foreign borrowing, and the more MMT currency they used, the more their currency would weaken.
 Not a great approach for everyone.

 - A potential decline in wages

 - A potential increase in taxation

 - Corruption potential with governments choosing who they want to give money to

-With the large part of the world still in lockdown, risks of market failure and recession are definitely in the air.
+With a large part of the world still in lockdown, risks of market failure and recession are definitely in the air.
 Central banks have prepared us by printing money.
 MMT has been embraced by global governments without question to keep markets afloat during this time, but whether this will stand the question of time, is still to be seen.

 Gold and silver have always performed well against times of uncertainty.
-Protect your finances with physical gold and silver today by calling the Bleyer team on 01769 618618 or email [email protected].
+Protect your finances with physical gold and silver today by calling the Bleyer team on 01769 618618 or email email@example.com.